Garden of the Fugitives: Discovery

 The Fugitives were uncovered by Amedeo Maiuri, the superintendent of Pompeii.
 They were uncovered in 1961 as hollow cavities where the flesh had rotted away.
 When filled with plaster of paris, the bodies of the victims were revealed.
 They were originally found in three smaller groups.
 They are now displayed in one long line.

 Maiuri published stories for each of the bodies in the November 1961 edition of National Geographic ("Last Moments of the Pompeians").
 These stories are now considered largely fictitious.

 Victims

-The Merchant
+Merchant

 Belonging to a group of people Maiuri called a merchant family, this victim rises up on his hands.
 He has a metal nail holding his head and arm to his body.

 Due to the compression of the bones in the merchant's wrist, it has been determined that the merchant, in life, had a severe case of osteoarthritis.
 There are breaks in the upper arm bone that occurred around or after the time of death.
 It is possible these were caused by a fall onto the arm.